Integrating Man and Machine: A Fresh Approach for Modern Grocery Warehouses

 Or, how does a grocery DC balance an automated, static layout of ambient grocery items with abrupt shifts in demand for certain holiday items (such as instant stuffing or canned cranberries for Thanksgiving)?
 Accommodating this need may require creative, real-time human decision making, new temporary dynamic locations, that can clash with a static, automated layout.

 What these scenarios outlined above highlight is the need for order fulfilment systems to integrate with automation sub-systems to help determine the next best move that holistically maximises asset utilisation and throughput in the warehouse.
-When you include ecommerce, the need for such integrated systems becomes even more important as grocers must continuously evaluate order priority to ensure streamlined fulfiment processes that meet or exceed consumer expectations and SLAs around fresh items and individual orders.
+When you include ecommerce, the need for such integrated systems becomes even more important as grocers must continuously evaluate order priority to ensure streamlined fulfilment processes that meet or exceed consumer expectations and SLAs around fresh items and individual orders.

 Order Streaming Allows Grocery DCs to Meet Ecommerce Demands

 Leveraging the strengths of batch efficiency, wave picking is often used with traditional grocery store replenishment with pallets and cases shipped to stores.
-However, inefficiencies arise when orders need last-minute adjustments or labor is wasted between waves.
+However, inefficiencies arise when orders need last-minute adjustments or labour is wasted between waves.
 Waveless picking works well with ecommerce order prioritisation by focusing on single, time-sensitive orders that often need same-day order fulfilment.
 The sophistication required can challenge traditional grocery DCs, especially with fresh and perishable items.

 By leveraging wave and waveless approaches simultaneously with order streaming, a grocery DC can efficiently handle store replenishment and direct to consumer orders in a single platform.
 To ensure orders are fulfiled as efficiently as possible, an embedded Warehouse Execution System (WES) within the WMS gives the grocery DC real-time awareness about the capacity of both man and machines to perform work at a given time across wave and waveless order fulfilment.
 This allows the grocery DC to blend time-tested traditional supply chain processes with modern ecommerce fulfilment processes—both of which effectively integrate man and machine to focus on getting the highest quality fresh goods to consumers as fast as possible.